nsrau/azure-docs.it-it/articles/hdinsight-dotnet-avro-serialization.md

         using System.Runtime.Serialization;
         using Microsoft.Hadoop.Avro.Container;
         using Microsoft.Hadoop.Avro.Schema;
+		using Microsoft.Hadoop.Avro;

         //This class contains all methods demonstrating
         //the usage of Microsoft Avro Library
         public class AvroSample
         {

-            //Serializes and deserializes sample data set using Generic Record and Avro Object Container Files
+            //Serializes and deserializes a sample data set by using a generic record and Avro object container files.
-            //Serialized data is not compressed
+            //Serialized data is not compressed.
             public void SerializeDeserializeUsingObjectContainersGenericRecord()
             {
                 Console.WriteLine("SERIALIZATION USING GENERIC RECORD AND AVRO OBJECT CONTAINER FILES\n");

-                //Path for Avro Object Container File
+                //Path for Avro object container file
                 string path = "AvroSampleGenericRecordNullCodec.avro";

                 Console.WriteLine("Defining the Schema and creating Sample Data Set...");